 - It provides a neutral environment to negotiate.
 A professional mediator has no financial or other interest or investment in the outcome of your case and works as a go-between to help you hammer out a fair agreement with the other parties involved.

 - You make the calls, not a judge.
 When you go through a trial, the ultimate fate of your case lies in the hands of a judge and jury.
 This can result in an outcome that neither party actually finds very satisfactory.
 Mediation gives you and the opposing party the opportunity to work something out together.

 When an inheritance is part of a dispute, coming to a resolution sooner rather than later can mean that heirs receive the assets—such as money, property, valuables, or other meaningful possessions—a lot more quickly.
 The amount of money saved can also result in a larger share of an inheritance passing to the heirs, without years of court costs to drain away funds that were intended for the loved ones and family members of the deceased.

 How to Get Help

 One of the biggest steps you can take when you have problems with an estate, such as a dispute over a will or a trust, is to contact an attorney with experience handling cases like yours.
 Though it's not legally required to have an attorney to go through mediation, having a professional in your corner during the mediation process can help make sure your rights are protected from day one.
-And if you and the opposing party cannot come to an agreement in mediation, you will already have an attorney who's familiar with your case ready to follow through and represent you in court.
+If you and the opposing party cannot come to an agreement in mediation, you will already have an attorney who is familiar with your case ready to follow through and represent you in court.